Our Address: Burlington Friends Meeting, 173 North Prospect Street, Burlington, Vermont 05401.

 For questions or information about the general life of the Meeting,

 contact the Presiding Co-Clerks, Helen Head or Abby Matchette both at email@example.com.
 There is no telephone in the meetinghouse.
-If you need to get in touch with someone without using the Internet, Christopher McCandless has agreed to act as a phone contact and is at 802-343-0996.

 To be placed on our list for electronic announcements, contact the list manager, Bill Williams: firstname.lastname@example.org.